 Wood-burning fireplaces fit nicely in traditional and rustic decors.
 This is a space designed by architect Peter Sellar.
 Its corner fireplace serves as a focal point without being the only visual attraction.
 The color palette is centered around earthy tones of brown and this ensures cohesion throughout.

 This fireplace makes good use of the corner space and coordinates with the matching stone.
 Together they frame the view and make this living room feel extra cozy.
-The fireplace has a curved front and this somewhat softens its look.
 This was the work of Slifer Designs.

 Sometimes a corner fireplace is the best way of making a room feel whole.
 This bedroom designed by Jaffa Group is a good example.
-Its bed is facing the glass doors and has a nice view of the surroundings, with the fireplace on one side and an accent chair on the other.
+The bed faces the glass doors and has a nice view of the surroundings, with the fireplace on one side and an accent chair on the other.

-The fireplace doesn’t have to be big or to go all the way up, reaching the ceiling.
 You can get the desired effect with a small fireplace tucked nicely in a corner.
-Platt Architecture used this strategy when planning this rustic bedroom.
-They used stone and wood to make the space feel warm and inviting.
+Platt Architecture used this strategy when planning this rustic bedroom. ore effect.

 On the other hand, designs like this one prove the opposite.
 Look how nicely this fireplace fits in the corner, framed by large wall units on either side.
 It makes the most out of that limited and often dead space.
 The low platform that frames the units establishes visual continuity around the room while offering extra space for displaying items or to be used as a bench.

 An interesting design idea is to mold the fireplace and connect it visually to other elements in the room.
 Here you can see a corner fireplace with a design that matches that of the wall unit sitting next to it.
-This is one of the designs created by Farinelli Construction.
+This design is from Farinelli Construction.

 It’s true that fireplaces are often more popular in rustic and traditional settings but that doesn’t mean they don’t look just as beautiful and natural in modern and contemporary spaces.
 Studio H Design Group is responsible for the design of this beautiful living space.
 As you can see, the corner fireplace is small and minimalist, just like the rest of the elements in the room.

-Modern fireplaces are usually not as robust as the traditional kind and their designs are simple, clean and often linear.
-This one used by Nico van der Meulen Architects in one of their projects links two adjacent walls and ensures a continuous and sleek look for the entire room.
+A modern corner fireplace is not as robust as its traditional counterpart.
+Their designs are simple, clean and often linear.
+This one by Nico van der Meulen Architects links two adjacent walls to ensure a continuous and sleek look.

-When they designed the Cambrian hotel in Switzerland, Peter Silling & Associates successfully combined rustic and luxurious elements.
-This is one of the spaces where you can find sleek and stylish sectional sofas, oversized floor lamps, minimalist coffee tables and a wood-burning fireplace built into one of the outside corners of the floor plan.
+When they designed the Cambrian hotel in Switzerland, Peter Silling & Associates combined rustic and luxurious elements.
+The space features sleek and stylish sectional sofas, oversized floor lamps, minimalist coffee tables and a wood-burning fireplace built into an outside patio floor plan.

 This is the lounge area designed by Wespi de Meuron Romeo architects for a house they designed by Brisago, Switzerland.
 It’s a space with a simple, raw and zen look.
-The long sofa softens the decor with its comfy upholstery while wall niches form special display cases for decorations and a corner fireplace warms up the whole area.
+The long sofa softens the decor while wall accents form special display cases for decorations and a corner fireplace warms up the whole area.